-The World Gold Council’s leading industry publication on gold demand trends, analysed by both sector and geography for the second quarter of 2014.
+The World Gold Council’s leading industry publication on gold demand trends, analysed by both sector and geography for the third quarter of 2014.

 Explore the factors that have driven China’s rise to become the number one producer and consumer of gold and why the market will continue to expand, irrespective of short term blips in the economy.

 Mined for more than 5,000 years, gold’s economic and cultural significance as a sign of status, a store of value and a mechanism of exchange, remains, while new diverse uses for gold, as the basis of investment products and cutting-edge technology, have emerged.